Composition

 Soluble Carbohydrates

-Soluble carbohydrates comprise of monosaccharides, disaccharides, oligosaccharides (e.g. mannose, galactose, sucrose, raffinose, stachyose), and polysacharides (e.g. galactomannan).
+Soluble carbohydrates comprise of monosaccharides, disaccharides, oligosaccharides (e.g. mannose, galactose, sucrose, raffinose, stachyose), and polysaccharides (e.g. galactomannan).
 In general, soluble carbohydrates decrease with the maturity of the coconut kernel.

 Insoluble Carbohydrates